apache/hudi/rfc/rfc-66/rfc-66.md

 l3 -> concurrent log file version 3 [t35, t90].
 ```

 In this case, file_slice_barriers list is [t60, t10].
-For a query at t100, getAllFileSlices should return the following list:
+For a query at `t100`, `build_file_slices` should return the
+following file slices corresponding to each barrier time:

 ```xml
 [